steveclarke/catsay/README.md

 # CatSay - Make Carlos Rosario and Zoni Say Things

-This is the app for the Docker Book.
+This is the app for [“Sustainable Dev Environments with Docker and Bash”](https://devbox.computer).

 ## Use